ADA-research/Sparkle/CONTRIBUTING.md

 ```
 pytest is installed with the base requirements of Sparkle and is run automatically on pull request.

-### Integration tests
+### End-to-end tests

-In addition to the unit tests, Sparkle also has a series of integration tests verifying that the commands run without errors.
+In addition to the unit tests, Sparkle also has a series of end-to-end smoke tests that verify the commands to run without errors.
 These tests are in `tests/CLI/*`.
-In general these have been designed to run on a Slurm cluster, however some have been made available to run locally on Linux/MacOS.
+In general these have been designed to run on a Slurm cluster, however some have been made available to run locally on Linux.
 It is imperative that it functions on Slurm, and ideally has the same behaviour locally/without Slurm.